Bow rider: Characteristics

 On a bow rider, the area in front of the helm can be used for seating or lounging.
 Protective rails designed to prevent falls are installed, along with seats which may include seat belts, depending on the boat design.
 A flat deck is designed with a nonslip surface so that people can walk comfortably, and some bow riders have enough space for people to stretch out and lie down, with people using the area as a sun pad.

 This type of runabout boat is powered by a variety of types of engine, depending on the size of the boat and the style.
-Some are designed to go quite fast, while others are intended to be used for more casual cruising.
-The design is most well suited to inland waterways and calm lakes, not the open ocean.
-Like other runabouts, a bow rider lacks accommodations such as sleeping spaces, a galley, and a bathroom, since it is intended for short day use only.
-A more luxuriously outfitted boat can include padded seating, small wet bars, and other features which are designed to enhance passenger comfort and enjoyment.
+The design is best suited to inland waterways and calm lakes.
+Like other runabouts, a bow rider lacks accommodations such as sleeping berths, a galley, and a bathroom, since it is intended for short day use only.